 - 1. Insert the drive assembly into the slot on the computer. - 2.
 Connect the power cable to the slot on the drive bracket. - 3.
-Install the: - a. hard drive and optical drive module - b. cover - 4.
+Install the: - a. cover - 4.
 Follow the procedure in After working inside your computer.

 Optical drive